griffithlab/pvactools_intro_course/docs/no_toc/01-intro.md

 ## Target Audience

-The course is intended for anyone seeking a better understanding of current best practices in cancer vaccine design or neoantigen prioritization using pVACtools.
+The course is intended for anyone seeking a better understanding of current best practices in cancer vaccine design and neoantigen prioritization using pVACtools.

 ## Curriculum